Red Team Testing.

 FAQs

-• What is the goal of a red vs blue team exercise?
+• What are the benefits of red teaming?

 • What are some common red team tactics?